Windsor University: On a Path to Carbon Neutrality

 The results of this endeavour have already shown to be transformative and will continue to make an impact on the university campus for years to come.
 The new infrastructure consumes 70% less energy partly due to reduced pump usage and retrofitted LED grow lights.
 The reduction in pump usage also doubles the life expectancy of the mechanical components within the system.

-The Respira Pro Biofilter living walls visually represent the University of Windsor’s commitment to its Campus Carbon Neutral goal while also actively purifying a total of 20,000 CFM of air, significantly improving indoor air quality without the need for any additional ventilation requirements.
+The Respira biofilter living walls visually represent the University of Windsor’s commitment to its Campus Carbon Neutral goal while also actively purifying a total of 20,000 CFM of air, significantly improving indoor air quality without the need for any additional ventilation requirements.
 In doing so, the university avoids 7086.67 kWh of energy consumption, 2760 MBH of gases, and 159,520 kg of CO2 emissions, improving the health of the staff and students working within these buil 708 and the community at large.

 STUDENT WELLNESS: